What We Do

 We collaborate with central administrative units to understand and respond to the changing regulatory and risk environment that the Institute faces.
 But we don’t:

-- Develop MIT’s policies — that’s the role of managers on campus and at Lincoln Laboratory.
+- Develop MIT’s policies — that’s the role of administrative leadership on campus and at Lincoln Laboratory.

-Implement the recommendations we make — that’s also the role of managers on campus and at Lincoln Laboratory.
+Implement the recommendations we make — that’s also the role of administrative leadership on campus and at Lincoln Laboratory.

 - Perform Institute-wide financial statement audits — that’s the role of external audit firm PricewaterhouseCoopers.

-Define the Institute’s risk factors or put processes and controls in place — that’s the role of Risk Management and Compliance Services as well as managers on campus and at Lincoln Laboratory.
+Define the Institute’s risk factors or put processes and controls in place — that’s the role of Risk Management and Compliance Services as well as administrative leadership on campus and at Lincoln Laboratory.

 Report to federal agencies to assure effective oversight of public funds — that’s the role of the Defense Contract Audit Agency, Offices of the Inspector General, and other entities.